AlexHoorn/MovieLocationsOntology/location_data/README.md

 - [Other](#other)
     - [Old notes](#old-notes)

-# Explanation of location gathering process
+# Explanation of location data gathering process

 The process of gathering the locations for the shows consisted of several steps.
 The steps are: Scraping, Geocoding, Processing & cleaning, Creating maps and finally loading the data into protege.